Introduction to Internship - A step-by-step Guide

 - Pass CBEST exam or approved alternative

-- Pass the appropriate CSET
+- Passage of the appropriate CSET exam.

 - Pass an approved U.S. Constitution course or exam